Nilstrieb/rfcs/text/0000-relax-const-restrictions.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-This RFC introduces a new concept called the "constness-context" of an execution of a function.
-A `const fn` is executed in a const constness-context if it was called inside another `const fn` that was executed in a const constness-context or if it was called in one of the following places:
+Each execution of a function stands in a particular "constness context".
+A `const fn` is executed in a const context if it was called inside another `const fn` that was executed in a const context or if it was called in one of the following places:

 - `const` initializers (`const X: _ = CONST;`)
 - `static` initializers (`static X: _ = CONST;`)